The COVID-19 Vaccine

-Once you are registered by our team, you will receive an email from the CDC with a link to register and schedule your appointment in the VAMS system.
+- Once you are registered by our team, you will receive a call to schedule your appointment.

-Appointments are based on the availability of vaccine.
+- Appointments are based on the availability of the vaccine.

 What are the symptoms?